Containers for Change.

 As a general rule, most drink containers between 150ml and 3L can be returned for a refund under your state’s container deposit scheme.

-Containers should be empty, uncrushed, lid-free and display the refund marking for your state.
+Containers should be empty, unbroken, lid-free and display a 10-cent refund marking on the label.*

 Where to return containers in Queensland.